Benefits Realisation Framework

 Why organisations need a Benefits Realisation Framework

-Every organisation engaged in business change projects/programmes should have a benefits realisation framework, to maximise the impact of change, and to avoid common pitfalls of change programmes (1).
+Every organisation engaged in business change projects/programmes should have a benefits realisation framework, to maximise the positive impact of change, and to avoid common pitfalls of change programmes (1).

-Benefits realisation goes well beyond project management.
-Responsibility for benefits realisation should seldom be with project managers, or PMOs.
+The topic goes well beyond project management.
+Responsibility for benefits realisation should seldom be with project managers or PMOs.
 They may well, however, have a role in facilitating much of the earlier stages of the benefits work.

 Why do we need a framework?

 The framework should also:

 - provide any organisation with the data to know whether change efforts are making a real difference.

-- give those people involved in change programmes clear help and guidance around benefits realisation to develop their maturity around this topic, as evidence shows that most people really do not find this an easy thing to do.
+- give those people involved in change programmes clear help and guidance to develop their maturity around this topic, as evidence shows that most people do not find this an easy thing to do.

 Contents of the Framework

 The framework should be as lightweight as possible.
 It does not have to include templates, but it must make this task crystal clear.
-It must also provide guidance to people who have to contribute towards the benefits element of any project or programme.
-Using real worked examples from your own organisation can be hugely useful.
+It must also provide guidance to people who have to contribute towards this element of any project or programme.
+Using real worked examples from your organisation can be hugely useful.

 It should at least refer to or cover the following:

-- Relating strategic objectives and priorities to projects through benefits planning (possibly the most important element of all)
+- Relating strategic objectives and priorities to projects through benefits planning (probably the most important element of all).

 - Pipeline planning and approval of business cases.